yuyao-mit/roundtable/README.md

   <img src="figures/roundtablechat.png" alt="Internal pipeline" width="55%">
 </p>

-Recent advancements in large language models (LLMs) have demonstrated their exceptional potential across a wide range of scientific applications, including predictive modeling and generative analysis.
-However, no single LLM excels at all tasks simultaneously—some models are optimized for high-precision numerical predictions, while others specialize in generating coherent, context-rich text.
-To address this limitation, we introduce \textsc{Roundtable Policy}, guided by which a multi-LLM agent framework is designed for scientific discovery and proposal generation.
-Central to our approach are two key concepts: the \textit{Arbitrator}, which serves as an intelligent aggregator, and the \textit{confidence weight table}, a dynamic mechanism that optimally weights the contributions of different expert models.
-To evaluate the efficacy of our framework, we benchmarked it against single-model baselines on the task of perovskite solar cell property prediction and decision-making.
-In this framework, multiple LLMs—each acting as an independent “expert”—are trained on the same multimodal dataset and leverage their specialized capabilities to generate diverse outputs.
-These outputs are then fused through a “roundtable discussion,” where the Arbitrator agent systematically compiles, compares, and integrates each expert’s response.
-The final answer is refined based on the collective intelligence of all models weighted by confidence weight table.
-Unlike conventional LLM pipelines that rely on extensive parameter tuning, our \textit{confidence weight table} is trainable yet computationally lightweight, enabling rapid adaptation to new tasks while maintaining high performance.
-Experimental results demonstrate that our ensemble strategy consistently outperforms single-model baselines across both predictive and generative tasks.
-Furthermore, our approach achieves state-of-the-art performance across multiple input modalities, highlighting its robustness and adaptability in scientific applications.
+Recent advancements in large language models (LLMs) have showcased their remarkable potential across various scientific domains, including predictive modeling and generative analysis.
+However, no single LLM excels across all tasks—some are optimized for high-precision numerical predictions, while others specialize in generating coherent, context-rich text.

+To overcome this limitation, we introduce **Roundtable Policy**, a multi-LLM agent framework designed for scientific discovery and proposal generation.
+Our approach is centered around two key components:

+- **Arbitrator** – An intelligent aggregator that systematically integrates model outputs.
+- **Confidence Weight Table** – A dynamic, trainable mechanism that optimally weights contributions from different expert models.

+### Framework & Implementation

+In our framework, multiple LLMs function as independent “experts,” each trained on the same multimodal dataset while leveraging their specialized capabilities to generate diverse outputs.
+These responses undergo a **roundtable discussion**, where the **Arbitrator** compiles, compares, and integrates each expert’s insights.
+The final decision is refined using the **Confidence Weight Table**, ensuring optimal fusion of expertise.

+Unlike traditional LLM pipelines that rely heavily on extensive parameter tuning, our **Confidence Weight Table** is computationally lightweight yet trainable, allowing for rapid adaptation to new tasks while maintaining high performance.

+### Benchmarking & Results

+To evaluate our framework, we benchmarked it against single-model baselines on perovskite solar cell property prediction and decision-making tasks.
+Our ensemble approach consistently outperforms single-model baselines across both predictive and generative tasks.
+Additionally, it achieves state-of-the-art performance across multiple input modalities, demonstrating superior robustness and adaptability in scientific applications.

 ## Benchmark